Monday, 8 February 2016

 Voetbalvereniging Capelle, or VV Capelle is a Dutch amateur football club who were formed on the 20th February 1930, who are located in the town of Capelle aan den Ijssel, which is on the Hollandse Ijssel river, on the eastern outskirts of Rotterdam.

-In 1963 the club moved into Sportpark ‘t Slot with its three pitches.
-Capelle began to collect some titles in the late 80’s as it looked to encourage young players to come through the ranks.
-After four runners up places in the Zaterdag (Saturday) Hoofdklasse, the team were promoted via the play-offs in 2009-10 to the Topklasse.
+In 1963, the club moved into Sportpark ‘t Slot with its three pitches.
+Capelle began to collect some titles in the late 80s, as it looked to encourage young players to come through the ranks.
+After four runner-up places in the Zaterdag, Saturday Hoofdklasse, the team was promoted via the play-offs in 2009-10 to the Topklasse, with trainer René Vermunt in charge of the team.

-That same season Capelle reached the third round of the KNVB Beker following victories over VV UNA and then RKVV Westlandia.
+That same season, Capelle reached the third round of the KNVB Beker following victories over VV UNA and then RKVV Westlandia.
 Their reward was a tie away to FC Twente at De Grolsch Veste, which the home side won 4-0.
+Ronald Klinkenberg was appointed as the team trainer in 2011.

-Capelle managed to arrange several attractive friendly games against professional neighbours Sparta, Excelsior and Feyenoord.
-International sides Rangers, Galatasaray also sent teams to t’Slot as well as a Newcastle United team with their manager Sir Bobby Robson, with monies being raised going to the Breath Foundation charity.
+Capelle managed to arrange several attractive, friendly games against professional neighbours Sparta, Excelsior, and Feyenoord.
+International sides Rangers, Galatasaray also sent teams, as well as a Newcastle United side with their manager, Sir Bobby Robson, with the money raised going to the New Breath Foundation charity.

-Topklasse became Derde Divisie in 2016-17, the fourth tier of Dutch football.
-Capelle continued with safe finishes before drifting towards the wrong end of the table which would end in relegation in 2017-18.
+Ton van Bremen was the trainer from 2014 to 2016, as the Topklasse became Derde Divisie in 2016-17, the fourth tier of Dutch football, by which time Edwin Top was in charge of the team.
+Capelle continued with safe finishes before drifting towards the wrong end of the table, which would end in relegation in 2017-18, as Winand van Loon was the trainer.

-VV Capelle will play in the Zaterdag Hoofdklasse A in the 2020-21 season.
+VV Capelle will play in the Vierde Divisie B in the 2025-26 season.

 My visit